Parameter-Specific Bias Diagnostics in Random-Effects Panel Data Models: Value-added Model (VAM) Results with GPvam

-The R package \texttt{GPvam} \citep{gpvam,karlem} in Listing~\ref{lst3} fits the CP model and has a function to calculate the bias diagnostic.
-Note that \texttt{GPvam} requires the provided R \texttt{data} object to contain columns named ``teacher'', ``year'', and ``student'' so that the $\bZ$, $\bG$, and $\bR$ matrices can be constructed.
-This is implicit in the function call, and the formula argument to \texttt{GPvam} only constructs the fixed-effects design matrix $\bX$ and parameter vector $\bsB$.
-We examine the bias results for the application of the CP model to math test scores from a large urban elementary school dataset with 2834 students from grades 4 to 6.
-This is the same data set used by \citet{karlcpm}.
-In this value-added model application, we use the \texttt{GPvam} implementation of the bias diagnostic, which accommodates the block-diagonal error covariance matrix and multiple-membership random effects structure that fall outside the scope of the current \texttt{mixedbiastest} implementation.
+The \texttt{GPvam} package \citep{gpvam,karlem}, illustrated in Listing~\ref{lst3}, fits the CP model and includes a function for the bias diagnostic.
+The supplied R \texttt{data} object must contain columns named ``teacher'', ``year'', and ``student'', because those variables determine the $\bZ$, $\bG$, and $\bR$ matrices.
+This construction is implicit in the function call: the formula argument to \texttt{GPvam} specifies only the fixed-effects design matrix $\bX$ and coefficient vector $\bsB$.
+We illustrate the method with mathematics test scores from a large urban elementary-school dataset containing 2834 students in grades 4 through 6, the same dataset analyzed by \citet{karlcpm}.
+In this application we use the \texttt{GPvam} implementation of the bias diagnostic because it accommodates the block-diagonal error covariance matrix and multiple-membership random-effects structure that lie outside the scope of the current \texttt{mixedbiastest} implementation.

-The CP estimates and bias diagnostics for the fixed effects appear in Table~\ref{tab:cp}.
-The \texttt{Hispanic} parameter estimate is significantly downward-biased, while the \texttt{White} and \texttt{Asian/Pac Island} parameter estimates are significantly upward-biased.
-The contrast \texttt{White - Hispanic} reveals even stronger bias with a point estimate of $0.1287$ and a $p$-value of 0 (none of the one million permutations exceeded the test statistic).
-Although the bias is statistically significant, its magnitude may not be practically significant for this particular application.
-Nevertheless, this example illustrates how the diagnostic can facilitate the investigation of potential bias due to nonrandom allocation of random effects on a case-by-case basis.
-In this example we do not propose a change in estimator based solely on the diagnostic.
-Instead, the bias estimates are used descriptively to flag coefficients and contrasts whose interpretation may be sensitive to nonrandom teacher assignment.
+The CP estimates and fixed-effect bias diagnostics appear in Table~\ref{tab:cp}.
+The diagnostic suggests downward bias for the \texttt{Hispanic} coefficient and upward bias for the \texttt{White} and \texttt{Asian/Pac Island} coefficients.
+For the contrast \texttt{White - Hispanic}, the internal bias estimate is $0.1287$, and none of the one million sampled permutations produced a value as extreme, so the Monte Carlo $p$-value is effectively 0 at that simulation resolution.
+Although the statistical evidence for bias is strong, its practical importance depends on the scale on which the contrast will be interpreted.
+Even so, the example shows how the diagnostic can be used to investigate possible bias arising from nonrandom student assignment on a coefficient-by-coefficient basis.
+We do not propose changing estimators on the basis of the diagnostic alone; instead, we use the bias estimates descriptively to flag coefficients and contrasts whose interpretation may be sensitive to nonrandom teacher assignment.